tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 function copyrights(uint copyright_id) public returns(IWork memory);
 ```

-* The ERC333 spec defines this interface for the copyrights method.
+* The ERC333 spec defines this interface for the copyright's method.

-Now demonstrate what this looks like implemented inside the smart contract.
+Now, demonstrate what this looks like implemented inside the smart contract.

 ```Solidity
 mapping(uint => Work) public copyrights;